 There is systematic (ie interdemic) variation in the frequency of certain alleles, in the frequency of blood groups, in the root structure of molars, and other polymorphisms (hair color, eye color).
 Many have been claimed to be racial characters.
 Yet, none of these map onto each other.
 Other characters covary smoothly—skin pigmentation (Gloger’s Rule), body size (Bergmann’s Rule), relative length of appendages (Allen’s Rule)—because they reflect climatic adaptation.
 None of this variability can be explained by positing that mankind has allopatric subspecies or continental races.

 The malaria/sickle cell anemia connection is a good example that is often cited as a Black/Bantu racial character.
 Yet that’s not what the frequency distribution shows (see next figure).
-For instance, the high frequency of the allele in Bengal and southeastern India is inconsistent with the coding of this trait as a Bantu character.
+For instance, the high frequency of the allele in Bengal, Gujarat, and southwestern India is inconsistent with the coding of this trait as a Bantu character.